 When hiring, ask questions: Are you insured?
 Do you hire all your employees or are independent workers used?
 How many workers do you use?

-Have the prospective house cleaner meet you at your home so you can walk from room to room asking what type of cleaning they will do and with what products.
+Have the local prospective house cleaner meet you at your home so you can walk from room to room asking what type of cleaning they will do and with what products.
 Most cleaning companies provide their own products, but if there are special products you prefer that they use this may cost extra.

 Most experts recommend keeping consistency in cleaning.
 It’s preferable to use the same person every time if the experience is satisfactory as different cleaners are likely to clean in different ways.